ebayes/PensionPal-Retirement-Income-Predictor/README.md

 ## 🥊 Comparing predicted vs real projections

-Working with real users (**n=14**), we have been able to validate the model by tracking down peoples pensions and comparing real figures to predicted ones product by our model.
+Working with real users (**n=14**), we have been able to validate the model by tracking down peoples retirement pots and comparing real figures to predicted ones produced by our model.
 Early results show a high level of accuracy.

 Using the worked example above, real  🆚  predicted outcomes can be compared.